 Firstly, to define your maturity levels, you need to pay attention to the must and should requirements of the control questions.
 In case you want to improve your maturity level, those requirements need to be in place.
 Needless to say, your maturity levels depend on to what extent you have these requirements fulfilled.

 As there are many control questions with multiple requirements each, it’s wise to spare some time for the assessment.
-It worths investing understanding of the criteria to have a smooth audit in the future.
+It is worth investing understanding of the criteria to have a smooth audit in the future.
 Therefore we strongly suggest performing the self-assessment at the beginning of the project.

 It depends.
-If you are at the very beginning of your TISAX Certification journey, it might be confusing the use the complicated excel file.
-Therefore, we have prepared an online alternative for you*.
-You can easily run the self-assessment and see where you are in your TISAX journey.
+If you are at the very beginning of your TISAX® Certification journey, it might be confusing the use the complicated excel file.
+Therefore, we have prepared an online alternative for you.
+You can easily run the self-assessment and see where you are in your TISAX® journey.
 You will also receive a report, stating in which categories you need improvement.
+Here is the guide to help you with your online Self-Assessment.

 *For the time being it’s only available in German.
 If you require the English version, please contact us.